 Nanotechnology & nanobiotechnology - Nanotechnology involves structures smaller than one thousandth of a millimetre.
 Nanobiotechnology is the use of nanotechnology in life sciences, or the reverse: using biological materials or blueprints to manufacture technical nanosystems.

-Synthetic biology - Synthetic biology is a relatively new field of research, which is considered to be particularly promising.
+Synthetic biology - Synthetic biology is considered to be a particularly promising field of research.
 Its objective is to turn biotechnology into an engineering discipline.
 It especially concerns creating new, artificial life forms, which could be constructed like machines for particular tasks.